 Malta does not charge a regular, annual property tax.
 Instead, property transfers are taxed in two ways.

-Anyone who buys property in Malta is liable for a 5% duty on the purchase price.
+Anyone who buys invests in Maltese real estate is liable for a 5% duty on the purchase price.
 One-fifth of this, or in other words 1% of the purchase price, is due on the signing of the original contract or konvenju.

-There are a few cases where the buyer pays a reduced rate of stamp duty when buying property in Malta:
+There are a few cases where the buyer pays a reduced rate of stamp duty when buying Maltese properties:

 - If it is the buyer’s first (worldwide) real estate purchase the first €150,000 is exempt.
 Above that, the regular 5% is paid.